aaronNGi/jj/README.md

 IRC_HOST=irc.rizon.net jjd
 ```

-By default `jjd(1)` connects to irc.freenode.org, using the current user
+By default `jjd(1)` connects to irc.libera.chat, using the current user as
-as nickname and creates the directory "irc.freenode.org" in the current
+nickname and creates the directory "irc.libera.chat" in the current
 working directory.
-Located in that directory will be the various log
+Located in that directory will be the various log files
-files and the named pipe for input.
+and the named pipe for input.
 For more information, see [Directory
 Structure](#directory-structure) and [Input Commands](#input-commands).

 ### Printing a Log